St. Luke's Children's Genetics Clinic

 Our goal is to help patients get the comprehensive medical care they need, working in partnership with the patient and family, their primary care provider, and other specialists.

 Genetics clinics are held five days each month, by appointment, at St. Luke's Children's Specialty Center in Boise.
 Children are evaluated and cared for by Dr. Robert Wildin, who specializes in pediatric medical genetics, and our certified genetic counselors, Brittney Knysezek, MS, GC and Rachel Westman, MS, GC.

 In addition, our genetic counselors are available for consultation Monday through Friday, from 8 a.m. to 4:30 p.m.
 Pease call (208) 381-7339 for consultation, to refer a patient, or to schedule an appointment.

-Brittney Knyszek, MS, GC has experience and expertise in explaining complex genetic concepts in a clear, understandable way, and in providing a range of perspectives for those faced with difficult decisions.
+Brittney Knyszek, MS, CGC has experience and expertise in explaining complex genetic concepts in a clear, understandable way, and in providing a range of perspectives for those faced with difficult decisions.
 She earned her master's degree in genetic counseling from Case Western Reserve University and nearby community and specialty hospitals.

-Rachel Westman, MS, GC is experienced in pediatric and adult genetics, including cancer genetics, and takes a deep interest in learning and addressing the broader needs of each patient and family.
+Rachel Westman, MS, CGC is experienced in pediatric and adult genetics, including cancer genetics, and takes a deep interest in learning and addressing the broader needs of each patient and family.
 She earned her master's degree in genetic counseling from the University of Pittsburg.

 We provide care and support for patients and families dealing with a wide range of genetic conditions, including: